-A consequence of the internal architecture of the AR0835HS is that some registers are decoded at multiple addresses.
-Some registers in "configuration space" are also decoded in "manufacturer-specific space".
-To provide unique names for all registers, the name of the register within manufacturer-specific register space has a trailing underscore.
-For example, R0x0202 is coarse_integration_time and R0x3012 is coarse_integration_time.
+A consequence of the internal architecture of the AR0833 is that some registers are decoded at multiple addresses.
+Some registers in "configuration space" are also decoded in "manufacturer-specific space."
+To provide unique names for all registers, the name of the register within manufacturer-specific register space has a trailing example, R0x0202 underscore.
+For is coarse integration time and R0x3012 is coarse integration time.
 The effect of reading or writing a register through any of its aliases is identical.